Business Schools in Wisconsin

-The number of public and non-profit schools that grants undergraduate and graduate business degrees in Wisconsin is not large; there are 44 according to the National Center for Educational Statistics (NCES) statistics.
-Of these, 18 offer undergraduate business programs that are accredited and 12 have graduate-level accredited degree programs.
-While focusing on accredited schools narrows your choices somewhat, it tends to also focus your search on the better options available.
+The number of public and non-profit schools that grant undergraduate and graduate business degrees in Wisconsin is not large; there are 44, according to the National Center for Educational Statistics (NCES) statistics.
+Of these, 18 offer undergraduate business programs accredited, and 12 have graduate-level accredited degree programs.
 Accreditation assures you that the business degree you start has clear objectives and that the school has proven that it produces quality outcomes while adhering to national and international standards.

 All of the business schools in this article are accredited by the Association to Advance Collegiate Schools of Business (AACSB), Accreditation Council for Business Schools and Programs (ACBSP), and/or International Accreditation Council for Business Education (IACBE).
 They are also all public or non-profit and regionally accredited by the Higher Learning Commission (HLC).